 Not that you are a dominating person, but their fear of engulfment could be a product of some childhood trauma or having brought up in an enmeshed family.

 In cases where an experience in the past may be affecting your ability to be physically intimate, you may want to seek the services of a professional who has experience in helping people overcome their past traumas.

 How to improve physical intimacy

-The following are some small ways you can help curb your fear of intimacy:
+The following are some small ways you can help curb your fear of sexual intimacy in marriage: